 1. Do I have enough insurance to rebuild my home?

 Your policy needs to cover the cost of rebuilding your home at current construction costs.
 Unfortunately, some homeowners simply purchase enough insurance protection to satisfy their mortgage lender.
 Others confuse the real estate value of their home with what it would cost to rebuild it.
-Quite simply, you should have enough insurance to rebuild your home in the event that it is completely destroyed.
-Be sure to consider the following:

 2. Do I have enough insurance to replace all of my possessions?

 Most homeowners insurance policies provide coverage for your personal possessions for approximately 50 percent to 70 percent of the amount of insurance you have on the structure of your home.
-So if you have $100,000 worth of coverage on the structure of your home, you would be covered for $50,000 to $70,000 worth of the contents of your home, depending on the policy.
+If you have $100,000 worth of coverage on the structure of your home, you would be covered for $50,000 to $70,000 worth of the contents of your home, depending on the policy.

 The best way to determine if this is enough coverage is to conduct a home inventory, which details everything you own and the estimated cost to replace these items if they are stolen or destroyed by a disaster.
-To help with this task, you can download the I.I.I.’s free home inventory software [link].
-Remember to keep your home inventory in a safe place, and take it with you if you need to evacuate your home during a disaster.

 3. Do I have enough coverage for additional living expenses?

 Coverage for additional living expenses pays the extra costs of temporarily living away from your home if you can't live in it due to an insured disaster such as a hurricane.
 It covers hotel bills, restaurant meals, transportation and other living expenses incurred while your home is inaccessible or being rebuilt.
-It is important to note that it covers only those expenses that are over and above your regular living expenses, so it would not cover your mortgage, or regular trips to the grocery store.
-If you rent out part of your house, this coverage also reimburses you for the rent that you would have collected from your tenant if your home had not been destroyed.

 4. Do I have enough insurance to protect my assets?

 Although not a key element in disaster planning, it is also important to have adequate liability protection.
 This covers you against lawsuits for bodily injury or property damage that you or your family members may cause to other people.
 It also pays for damage caused by pets.
-Liability insurance pays for both the cost of defending you in court and for any damages a court rules you must pay—up to the limits of your policy.
-Most homeowners insurance policies provide a minimum of $100,000 worth of liability insurance, but higher amounts are available.